-All new customers to Blue Sombrero are required to enter their EIN in the payment settings before processing registration.
+All Sports Connect customers are required to enter their EIN in the payment settings before processing registration.
 If you have built out the program, you will be prevented from entering a division price until this has been done.

 Please note that you will not be able to process registrations with a credit card unless your EIN has been added to the payment settings.